The ZX Spectrum is getting a new start.

-We’re aiming to ship the Next with the ESXDOS from Miguel Guerreiro, as it’s one of the most powerful OS available at this time, including support for the .TRD format widely used in Russia and required for some of the most advanced programs currently available for the Spectrum.
-We are in touch with Guerreiro for the proper licence to include ESXDOS in the package.
+Next is a "esxDOS ready" that uses the system designed by Miguel Guerreiro, and it’s one of the most powerful OS available at this time, including support for the .TRD format widely used in Russia and required for some of the most advanced programs currently available for the Spectrum.

 Q. Will it support FAT32 longnames?

-Q. Will there be new video modes?
-Can we get rid of the colour clash?
+Q. Can we get rid of the colour clash?

-Q. Can the Spectrum Next support Scorpion, Pentagon, Timex, others?
+Q. Can the Spectrum Next support Scorpion, Pentagon, others?
 SPECTRA interface video modes will be supported?

 From a very early evaluation, yes, the Next could support these, but they are not tested yet.
-We’ll look at supporting more models shortly.
+We’ll look at supporting more models.

 Q. How much will the ZX Spectrum Next cost?

 We’ve preliminary closed the budget of the project, and we started with the goal of launching the computer at the same price the original ZX Spectrum was made available in the 80s: £175.
-We achieved this goal, and are now working to make it cheaper -- ideally we would be able to sell under £100.
-The final price will depend on the total volume of orders, the more units the cheaper the individual cost; and also on sourced partners.
+We achieved this goal, and are now working to make it cheaper, but the final price will depend on the total volume of orders, the more units the cheaper the individual cost; and also on sourced partners.
 We’re doing our best to make the Spectrum Next as affordable as possible without compromising features, quality or adding risks to the crowdfunding.